TerabyteTiger/gridsome-airtable-starter/README.md

 You can learn more about getting these values from the [plugin page](https://gridsome.org/plugins/@gridsome/source-airtable).

+**NOTE:** When you deploy to Netlify, you'll need to setup these values under "Build & Deploy" > "Environment" > "Environment Variables"

 ## Query Pages

 A list of files where the starter uses queries to make updating easier (all from the `src` folder):